mohammadhoseinazaddel/Machine_learning_projects/README.md

-i am trying to share all kind of things related to machine learning and mlops in this project
+Iam trying to share all kind of things related to machine learning and mlops in this project

 # Machine_learning_projects
 ## refrences